richardgill/issue-template-check/docs/concepts/how-it-works.md

 ```

 Behind the scenes, we’re using [Cloudflare Workers for Platforms](https://blog.cloudflare.com/workers-for-platforms/), but you don’t need a Cloudflare account, it works automatically with your Xata account.
 The Xata Edge Functions are currently in private Beta, if you are interested to try them out, make sure to reach out to us.

+## Data Safety

+Xata is committed to protecting the security and ensuring the availability of user data.
+To do so, we implement appropriate technical measures and internal organization policies to protect from unauthorized access, data leak or loss.

+As part of our commitment to securing data access and storage, Xata encrypts user data content:

+- during network transit with Transport Layer Security
+- at rest with storage encryption provided by our underlying infrastructure providers

+The same level of security standard applies to internal backups, logs and traces which do not expose plain text data content to third parties.

+For disaster recovery and change control purposes, Xata performs frequent backups of user data which is retained only as required and while it continues to have a legitimate purpose for delivering our services to the user.

 ## Conclusions and Design Principles